0xKate/0xkate.github.io/_pages/about.md

 ---
 # About page

-This page tells you a little bit about me.
+This page tells a little about the website project.